Last Updated on September 23, 2021 by

 8. Change Your Sunscreen

-You might as well consider changing your sunscreen with the one that doesn’t have a strong scent or none at all, if there is any, and avoid such hassle.
+You might as well consider changing your sunscreen with one that doesn’t have a strong scent or none at all, if there is any, and avoid such hassle.
 Some sunscreens do not have the ingredient responsible for staining clothes, i.e., Avobenzone.
 They are normally made for babies and children, so that will be a good place to start looking for them.

 9. Hang Your Clothes Outside For Several Hours To Air Them